RevazRevazashvili/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with SQL Server, including ETL processes, Data modeling and Analytics.
+# Data Warehouse and Analytics Project